Court of quarter sessions: Scotland

-Quarter sessions were established in Scotland by an Act of the Parliament of Scotland in 1661 (cap.
-38), which directed justices of the peace to meet together in each county on the first Tuesday of March, May and August, and the last Tuesday of October.
+Quarter sessions were established in Scotland by an act of the Parliament of Scotland, the Justices of the Peace Act 1661 (c.
+338), which directed justices of the peace to meet together in each county on the first Tuesday of March, May and August, and the last Tuesday of October.
 Often quarter sessions were delayed, in which case they met as general sessions.
-Quarter sessions were abolished alongside other local courts by the District Courts (Scotland) Act 1975, which moved justices of the peace to sit in a uniform series of district courts, since replaced by justice of the peace courts.
+Quarter sessions were abolished alongside other local courts by the District Courts (Scotland) Act 1975 (c.
+20), which moved justices of the peace to sit in a uniform series of district courts, since replaced by justice of the peace courts.

 United States

 Courts of quarter sessions also existed in North American colonies and were sometimes known as courts of general sessions.
-When the United States became an independent country, the Courts of General Sessions became independent of those Britain and were gradually replaced by other court systems, although the name "Court of Quarter Sessions" or "quarterly court" was retained for some county legislative bodies in some jurisdictions.
+When the United States became an independent country, these courts of general sessions became independent of those Britain and were gradually replaced by other court systems, although the name "court of quarter sessions" or "quarterly court" was retained for some county legislative bodies in some jurisdictions.

 In Pennsylvania, the courts of general sessions continued until the constitution of that Commonwealth was rewritten in 1968 and the courts' jurisdiction was placed under the pre-existing courts of common pleas in each county.

-In New York, the Court of Quarter Sessions was established in October 17, 1683, by the first Assembly in New York.
+In New York, the Court of Quarter Sessions was established on October 17, 1683, by the first assembly in New York.
 It had jurisdiction over both civil and criminal matters until 1691, when it was restricted to felony crimes not punishable by death or life imprisonment.
 The court was abolished in all counties of New York except New York County (now Manhattan).
 In New York County, the Court of General Sessions continued until 1962 when its scope devolved to the New York Supreme Court (a trial-level court of general jurisdiction not to be confused with the highest court of the New York system, which is called the New York Court of Appeals).
 At the time when it was abolished, the Court of General Sessions of New York County was the oldest criminal court in the United States.

 In the Northwest Territory, Governor Arthur St. Clair modeled county government on that of Pennsylvania.
 In each county, a court of quarter sessions of the peace, composed of three or more justices of the peace, served as the administrative and fiscal board of the county.
 In 1804, after Ohio became a state, the courts of quarter sessions of the peace were replaced by boards of county commissioners.